Do I Qualify?

 • Skip the line at the dispensary

 For those experiencing symptoms of CHS, anecdotal evidence suggests immediate relief often comes from hot showers or baths, which can temporarily alleviate symptoms for reasons not fully understood.
-Medical treatments may include intravenous fluids to combat dehydration from vomiting, anti-nausea medications, and, in some cases, pain relievers.
+Medical treatments may include intravenous fluids to combat dehydration from vomiting, anti-nausea medications, pain relievers, and, in some cases, benzodiazepines.

 Nevertheless, the most effective long-term solution for those afflicted is to abstain from cannabis use.
 Abstinence leads to a gradual resolution of symptoms, marking the beginning of the recovery phase.
 The real challenge, however, lies in reducing cannabis consumption, especially for individuals who rely on it for medical reasons.